sinjie2008/Foundational-Electronics-Core-Systems/docs/spec.md

 - **Structure**: Backend refactored to PHP OOP with discrete classes (`CatalogApplication`, `HttpResponder`, `DatabaseFactory`, `Seeder`, `HierarchyService`, `SeriesFieldService`, `SeriesAttributeService`, `ProductService`, `CatalogCsvService`, `CatalogTruncateService`, `PublicCatalogService`) to isolate responsibilities and enhance maintainability; `SeriesFieldService` now focuses on field metadata while `SeriesAttributeService` persists series-level values, `CatalogTruncateService` performs destructive resets with confirmation/audit logging, and `PublicCatalogService` composes data from every domain into a single immutable snapshot.
 The frontend is now a single ES6 module (`CatalogUI`) that wraps all jQuery interactions with cached selectors, arrow-function helpers, and batched render/update pipelines to minimize DOM reflow and repeated AJAX calls.
 Section 2 contains two fully independent editors: the Series Custom Fields card renders a Product Attribute Field Editor that always posts `fieldScope = product_attribute`, while the Series Metadata card owns both the Series Metadata Field Editor (`fieldScope = series_metadata`) and the values form so scopes never mingle.
 - **UI Layout & Bootstrap Integration**: `catalog_ui.html` now loads Bootstrap 5.3 (CSS + bundle JS) from the official CDN strictly for its grid/flex utilities, reset rules, tables, and buttons, while `/assets/css/catalog_ui.css` remains the source of truth for spacing, typography, and colors.
 Bootstrap gutters (`g-*`), margins, and paddings are overridden via explicit `gap`, `margin`, and `padding` declarations plus `.no-bootstrap-gap` helpers so every horizontal/vertical rhythm (8px gutters inside cards, 16px between panels, 24px section spacing) matches the pre-Bootstrap layout.
 Bootstrap classes are applied conservatively (e.g., `container-fluid`, `row`, `col`) to reuse its responsive helpers without altering panel widths, and any new components must document their spacing overrides inside the stylesheet to guarantee visual parity.
 - **UI Table Controls (Bootstrap DataTables)**: jQuery DataTables 1.13.x with the Bootstrap 5 styling bundle is the canonical table enhancer for admin lists.
 Each interactive table (`#series-fields-table`, `#series-metadata-fields-table`, `#product-list-table`, `#csv-history-table`, `#truncate-audit-table`) instantiates DataTables in client-side mode with paging, column sorting, and per-table search while reusing the cached row data that already lives inside `CatalogUI`.
 The plugin is loaded via CDN alongside Bootstrap, and all initialization/destruction logic runs through the ES6 module so rerenders, selection states, and button bindings remain centralized.
 Layout conventions are locked: the "Show _N_ entries" length selector must appear on the top-left, the search box on the top-right, the pagination controls on the bottom-right, and the range/status text on the bottom-left so every table presents identical controls across the app.
 The Products grid (`#product-list-table`) additionally enables DataTables FixedColumns (left = 3) with horizontal scrolling so the ID/SKU/Name columns stay pinned while custom attribute columns can extend beyond the viewport.
+- **Spec Search Experience**: `spec-search.html` is a read-only standalone HTML5 page that mirrors the stakeholder-provided wireframe for the public-facing catalog search.
+It loads the same Bootstrap 5.3 + DataTables stack as the admin UI but renders outside the admin workflow, consuming the dedicated `v1.specSearchSnapshot` API to hydrate categories, series, parameter facets, and product rows (server-side composition ensures no hard-coded datasets ship to the browser).
+The layout preserves the annotated sections: root category toggles with General Product pre-selected, secondary category checkbox groups, Mechanical Parameter facet cards with independent scrollbars, and a paginated DataTable that shows matching series/attributes alongside per-row Edit (or details) actions.
+Root category toggles rely exclusively on the native radio indicator (no custom checkmark glyph) and every selection rehydrates the Product Category deck plus filters results against the chosen root to eliminate stale category groupings.
+Base markup remains readable without JavaScript (initial dataset and labels render server-side), while progressive enhancement layers DataTables/search interactivity when JS is available; QA can still showcase the layout offline by explicitly adding `data-demo="true"` to `<main>` to opt into the embedded sample payload.
 - **Asset Storage**: CSV import/export history persisted under `storage/csv` using timestamped filenames to enable download or deletion without extra schema, and destructive truncate events are appended as JSON lines under `storage/csv/truncate_audit.jsonl` so operators can verify who initiated the wipe and what counts were affected.
 - **Trade-offs**: Using a single PHP file centralizes logic but increases complexity-mitigated via modular PHP functions; MySQLi over PDO for simplicity but lacks driver abstraction.